What is Interlibrary Loan?

 All interlibrary loan material arrival notifications will be sent to your NCCU email account.

-ILL books, scores and audiovisual materials may be checked out at the Law Library Circulation Desk.
+ILL books, scores and audiovisual materials may be checked out at the Law Library Service Desk.
 Occasionally a loaned item will arrive with the status of “Library Use Only”.
 You will be notified of this when you come to pick up your item.
-These items are not allowed out of the Law Library building and must be returned to the Circulation Desk after each use.
+These items are not allowed out of the Law Library building and must be returned to the Service Desk after each use.

-Students must pick up ILL materials from the Law Library's Circulation Desk.
+Students must pick up ILL materials from the Law Library's Service Desk.
 Faculty and staff may request office delivery.

 Articles & Book Chapters